Tomk1111/ts-express-api-template/README.md

 # ts-express-api-template

 A TypeScript API starter template using Express.js.
-This project provides a structured foundation for building scalable and maintainable APIs with TypeScript.

 ## Table of Contents